indrajithekanayake/portfolio/content/talks/2022/Content Creating to Double your value.md

   - 2022_talks
 ---

-I was honored to participate in the latest episode of [Vetstoria](https://www.vetstoria.com/) Podcast
+I was honored to participate in the latest episode of <a href="https://www.vetstoria.com/" target="_blank">Vetstoria</a> Podcast

 **Event Photographs:**
 <p>